awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 + Promote the read replica to be the new source DB instance by using the instructions in [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

 **Note**
 On RDS for MySQL 8\.0, delayed replication is supported for MySQL 8\.0\.26 and higher\.
 On RDS for MySQL 5\.7, delayed replication is supported for MySQL 5\.7\.22 and higher\.
-On RDS for MySQL 5\.6, delayed replication is supported for MySQL 5\.6\.40 and higher\.
 Use stored procedures to configure delayed replication\.
 You can't configure delayed replication with the AWS Management Console, the AWS CLI, or the Amazon RDS API\.
 On RDS for MySQL 5\.7\.23 and higher MySQL 5\.7 versions and RDS for MySQL 8\.0\.26 and higher 8\.0 versions, you can use replication based on global transaction identifiers \(GTIDs\) in a delayed replication configuration\.
 If you use GTID\-based replication, use the [mysql\.rds\_start\_replication\_until\_gtid](mysql_rds_start_replication_until_gtid.md) stored procedure instead of the [mysql\.rds\_start\_replication\_until](mysql_rds_start_replication_until.md) stored procedure\.
 For more information about GTID\-based replication, see [Using GTID\-based replication for Amazon RDS for MySQL](mysql-replication-gtid.md)\.